 If you have decided that adoption is right for you and your baby, it is important to know about the possibilities of open adoption.
 An experienced open adoption agency can help you design a flexible plan that is completely tailored to your needs, hopes and wishes.

-You may have many questions when beginning your open adoption plan, as this plan will need to meet the needs of both you and your child as the years pass.
+When designing an adoption plan, it is important to keep both your and your child’s needs in mind.
 As you begin, take a step back and carefully consider your present situation.
 How might open adoption impact your current lifestyle?
-Then try to think about the future.
+Then, try to think about the future.
 How will an open adoption plan affect your own life goals?
 How might it affect your child, as he or she grows and begins to understand the adoption process?

 As an expectant/birth mother, you can work directly with an agency and potential adoptive parents to decide what is best for your baby.
 The frequency of communication and visits (if you choose to have them) will be decided based on your desires, as well as the feelings of everyone else involved.
 Only you know what kind of adoption plan will work best for you and your child.
 We encourage you to ask yourself these five important questions as you begin your plan.
 Most importantly, we encourage you to be completely honest with your answers.
 Only then will you decide if open adoption is the right choice for you.